Are you looking for the best luaus on Oahu that offer something special? Keep scrolling for my honest review of the Disney Aulani Luau on Oahu.

 How Does the Aulani Resort Luau Compare to Other Oahu Luaus?

 This is definitely a theatrical luau.
 Disney always does a great job making sure everything they do has a story behind it.
 The same is true for the Aulani Disney luau.
 It’s all about the actual location of the luau (which is in Ewa, Oahu) and the stories of voyagers.

-The focus of this luau was definitely about having fun.
-There were lots of dances with humorous expressions or story lines.
+The focus of this luau was definitely on having fun.
+There were lots of dances with humorous expressions or storylines.